2024 Lebanon electronic device attacks: Operational details

 The New York Times reported that the Mossad operated BAC Consulting and created two other unnamed shell corporations to hide their involvement.
 The pagers produced for Hezbollah had batteries that integrated 3 g of the explosive PETN in such a way that it would have been extremely difficult to detect.
 Israeli officials believe that Hezbollah did in fact disassemble the pagers for inspections, and may have even scanned them with x-rays, yet were unable to detect the explosive materials.
 The explosive could not be detected by an airport security check.
 After the explosions, the Mossad claimed that it had used test dummies in order to carefully calibrate the amount of explosives to limit the injuries to the person holding the pager and not harm people standing next to them.
 According to the Mossad, injuries were preferable to death, with the injured Hezbollah operatives serving as walking reminders to the organization not to "mess with [Israel]".
 The Mossad claimed that there is a "strong rumor" that Hezbollah leader Hassan Nasrallah personally witnessed some of his operatives being hurt by the exploding pagers.

 The Mossad also revealed after the explosions the fake marketing videos they produced to promote the pagers.
 According to the Mossad, the videos attracted interest from customers unaffiliated with Hezbollah.
 In order to discourage non-Hezbollah customers from buying the pagers, those customers were offered unattractive prices, whereas Hezbollah was offered the pagers at an attractive price.

 Sky News quoted Lebanese security officials saying that Hezbollah had ordered 5,000 devices.
 Israel said that it sold Hezbollah over 16,000 of the walkie talkies.

 According to Turkish media, the Turkish National Intelligence Organization prevented a second attack days after the initial one.
 They intercepted a shipment at Istanbul Airport containing 1,300 pagers and 700 chargers destined for Lebanon.
 Experts found explosive and flammable liquids inside the devices.

+Following an investigation, Taiwan authorities stated that no Taiwanese companies were involved in the attacks.
+Following the incident, 13 Lebanese nationals affected by the attacks filed a lawsuit against Gold Apollo seeking compensation.
+However, the lawsuit was dismissed by the Taiwan Court in early 2026 because the legal documents did not comply with Taiwanese law.